-This area is important because it benefits both worker and management.
-Development specialists identify places where skill development is needed.
+Employee training and development is one of the key functions of HR. is important because it benefits both workers and management.
+Development specialists identify places where employee development is needed.
 This may be in “soft” areas such as customer service and communications, or in technical skills such as computer or equipment operation.
-Data indicates that when corporations invest in training staff, the employees are more satisfied, and productivity increases.
-Development personnel may conduct the trainings themselves or bring in trainers.
+Data indicates that when corporations invest in employee training, the employees are more satisfied, and productivity increases.
+Human resources personnel may conduct the trainings themselves or bring in trainers.

 Total Rewards or Compensation

 This human resource management function deals with one of the largest expenses of a corporation.
 It includes direct compensation like wages and bonuses as well as indirect compensation given as employee benefits.
 Human resource workers in this department work with: